Pixens/Auth-System/README.md

 # Auth-System
-An authentication API system for python programs, in order to sell licenses programs.
+An authentication API system for python programs, in order to sell licensed programs.